-Cloud computing also has the potential to greatly enhance the usefulness of OOI data as a teaching tool for the next generation of oceanographic scientists, in part by addressing the limited availability of sufficient computing resources for computationally intensive problems in the teaching space.
-Student computers are often outdated and variations in their installed operating systems and software create constant challenges.
-The Cloud can make it possible to bring the world's most important Earth and oceanographic data to students and to institutions that have not been engaged with these types of data in the past.
+Cloud computing also has the potential is now generating apto greatly enhance the usefulness of OOI data proximately 5 TB of as a teaching tool for the next generation of data per month.
+Many oceanographic scientists, in part by addressing scientific investigations the limited availability of sufficient computing require access to large resources for computationally intensive problems swaths of these data for in the teaching space.
+Student computers are often effective analysis and the development of insights outdated and variations in their installed operating into a wide range of Earth and oceanographic prosystems and software create constant challenges. cesses.
+However, downloading such large datasets The Cloud can make it possible to bring the world's to local computer systems is not only inefficient, in most important Earth and oceanographic data to part because it creates a second copy of the data, students and to institutions that have not been but often it is simply not practical.
+Investigations engaged with these types of data in the past. can require days and sometimes weeks to move, analyze, and visualize data from the OOI reposito-Several projects are currently underway ry using the "download model".
+This approach can that will help change how OOI data is accessed, make reproducibility difficult, limit discovery, and analyzed and disseminated, and provide models ultimately, reduce the overall value of OOI data.

-Several projects are currently underway that will help change how OOI data is accessed, analyzed and disseminated, and provide models for transitioning OOI data to the Cloud.
-The Pangeo Project (pangeo.io) is a community of scientists working to develop the software and infrastructure needed to utilize big data in geoscience research in cloud-hosted environments.
-As part of a collaboration with Microsoft and Pangeo, the OOICloud Project (ooicloud.org) is creating a cloud-based mirror of the largest OOI datasets, including the high-definition video data, and providing computational resources to analyze these data with a Pangeo system built on Azure Kubernetes Services (AKS).
-The Interactive Oceans website (https://interactiveoceans.washington.edu) is a UW-supported project featuring a data portal in the Cloud that provides scientists, educators, and students easy access to over 600 data streams from RCA and uncabled Endurance instruments.
-This interface includes a user-friendly interactive map with high-resolution bathymetry, advanced search capabilities and data visualization tools.
-These projects and others are helping to pave OOI's pathway to the Cloud.

-Cloud computing platforms provide an
+for transitioning OOI data to the Cloud.
+The Pangeo Project (pangeo.io) is a community Fortunately cloud-computing platforms of scientists working to develop the software offer an alternative to the download model for and infrastructure needed to utilize big data in oceanographic and Earth science investigations geoscience research in cloud-hosted environments. using OOI data.
+Cloud systems make it possible to As part of a collaboration with Microsoft and bring distributed computing and data analysis to the Pangeo, the OOICloud Project (ooicloud.org) is data, so that the data under study do not need to be creating a cloud-based mirror of the largest OOI copied or downloaded.
+Cloud-performant storage datasets, including the high-definition video data, paradigms allow for efficient distributed access to and providing computational resources to analyze data from remote compute clusters, enabling the these data with a Pangeo system built on Azure development of advanced data analysis pipelines Kubernetes Services (AKS).
+The Interactive Oceans and the application of machine learning methods website (https://interactiveoceans.washington.edu) best suited to very large datasets.
+Moving OOI data is a UW-supported project featuring a data portal to the Cloud will make these data available to a in the Cloud that provides scientists, educators, much wider potential user community, and create and students easy access to over 600 data streams new scientific opportunities by connecting the OOI from RCA and uncabled Endurance instruments. to the burgeoning analysis methodologies being This interface includes a user-friendly interactive developed for cloud-hosted data.
+The computational map with high-resolution bathymetry, advanced flexibility of cloud-computing architecture will search capabilities and data visualization tools. foster new workflows that will help users create These projects and others are helping to pave OOI's correlational models and allow the oceanographic pathway to the Cloud. community to build system-level predictive models which are critical for understanding the linkages Cloud computing platforms provide an between the seafloor lithosphere and the biosphere, and for gaining deeper insights into these dynamic systems.